Domestic reactions to the January 6 United States Capitol attack: Satire

-The Babylon Bee, a conservative Christian news satire website, ran a satirical article about the attack with the headline "Trump walks away from Republican party without even looking back at the explosion."
-The article also made up a quote from Steve Bannon and Nancy Pelosi both saying "I've never seen anything so beautiful."
+The Babylon Bee, a conservative Christian news satire website, ran a satirical article about the attack with the headline "Trump walks away from Republican party without even looking back at the explosion".
+The article also made up a quote from Steve Bannon and Nancy Pelosi both saying "I've never seen anything so beautiful".

+The event is also referenced in the 2024 comedy film Unfrosted.